 Our "Core Recommendations" form the foundation of our Natural Constipation Protocol.
 They consist of diet suggestions and supplement recommendations and are what we feel are the most important to provide to your animal companion for this condition.
 They are displayed individually or as a package at the bottom of this page along with other helpful products from which you may make additional selections.
 Pet foods can be purchased at your finer, local pet stores.
 As always, we are here to help and you may contact us by phone or email if you need more individualized attention.

-Core Recommendation #1 - Whole Food Nutrition
+Core Recommendation #1 - Daily Multi Plus

 This special product was formulated with natural and organic whole foods to form the foundation of an animals' nutritional needs.
 Combined with a high-quality diet it provides the enzymes, probiotics, prebiotics, glandular support, vitamins, minerals, antioxidants and phytonutrients needed to support healthy digestion and a strong immune system as well as the body's daily maintenance and repair needs for healthy aging.
 When animals have imbalances, like Constipation, other supplements can be added in to help with the special needs of that particular animal.